Tautoko Network – Ethnic, former refugee and migrant researchers

 – are guided by and contributed to by Tautoko session participants

-– prioritise informal kōrero and connection for some sessions and more formal specific topic focused kōrero at others.
+– prioritise informal kōrero and connection for some sessions and more formal specific topic focused kōrero for others.